Design map-based visualizations

 3. For Input Features, choose High_Blood_Level_Results.

-5. Leave the Analysis Field empty.
+5. Leave the Analysis Field parameter empty.

 If there is a numeric value associated with the input features, you can use the Analysis Field parameter to take those values into account for the hot spot analysis.
-In this case, you will not set an Analysis Field value.
+In this case, you won't set an Analysis Field value.
 This will evaluate the distribution of High_Blood_Level_Results points for hot and cold spots.

 This layer contains ZIP Code polygons for Sacramento.
 These features will be used by the tool to identify places where points can occur.
 You are essentially specifying your study area for the tool, so areas that are outside of your Sacramento study area, but still within the maximum bounding rectangle of input points, will not be identified as cold spots.